Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 **Getting data from Spira**: once you have your product and artifact selected, click the button to start the export process.
 The add-in gets every entry of that artifact in the chosen product so it may take some time.

 **Sending data to Spira**: before you can enter data into the sheet click "Prepare Sheet" to create a template for that product and artifact.
 Once the sheet is ready click the Send button to add that data to Spira.

+**Updating data in Spira (advanced mode)**: once you have the data from Spira in the spreadsheet, you can update the available fields and then click on 'Update Spira' to make the changes reflect in Spira.
+Each row will be sent in full to Spira - if you blank out a cell, that value will be blanked out in Spira.
+NOTE: you cannot moving artifacts by updating (for example, you cannot move requirements in the hierarchy, or test steps within or between test cases).

 ### Fields: working with required fields